 The DragonFly Red by contrast kind of sticks out a little.
 Still, no effect on sound with either so I suppose it’s not really a big deal.
-What I do like better with the Cobalt is that it doesn’t hang down like my Red does.
+What I do like better with the Cobalt is that it doesn’t hang down as my Red does.
 It fits flush, but also sticks out straight rather than sagging.
 Still, with a headphone plugged into either DAC, it will hang a bit.
-No effect on sound, but again: something to keep in mind.
+No effect on the sound, but again: something to keep in mind.

-Both come with a leather looking sleeve to put in while you’re on the go, but the Cobalt also comes with the Dragon Tail adapter for your phone.
+Both come with a leather-looking sleeve to put in while you’re on the go, but the Cobalt also comes with the Dragon Tail adapter for your phone.
 It is Type-C, so if you have a phone with Micro USB, you’ll need an adapter like this one.

-For Android – iFi Audio’s OTG cable is much better than the original Dragon Tail, So I’m recommending it if you have an Android with Micro like I do.
+For Android – iFi Audio’s OTG cable is much better than the original Dragon Tail, So I’m recommending it if you have an Android with Micro as I do.
 It also comes available in Type-C. This Anker USB-C to USB 3.1 is also great if you have an Android with Type-C (It’s a bit cheaper but still gets really good reviews).

 Let’s now take a look at how the DACport HD stacks up!

-CEntrace DACport HD
+CEntrance DACport HD

 Asynchronous USB: Yes